What is Copyright?

 Other intellectual property protections include:

-- Patent: must be applied for in a complex, lengthy and costly process.
-It is for inventions such as a device, a method, a substance or a process.
+- Patents are used for inventions such as a device, a method, a substance or a process.
 Once granted, it has a time limit.

-- Trade mark: this will distinguish your business from your competitors.
+- Trade marks will distinguish your business from your competitors.
 It is a protection for a letter, number, word, phrase, sound, smell, shape, logo, picture and/or mode of packaging that you use to sell your product.
 And

-- Confidentiality / trade secrets: this is an alternative to patenting your invention which requires you to simply keep it a secret.
+- Confidentiality / trade secrets is an alternative to patenting your invention which requires you to simply keep it a secret.
 You use a strict confidentiality regime with employees, business associates, and manufacturers, to keep your process, product or ingredients from the public domain.

 How it works